-Policy IP-2 It shall be the intention of City Council to consider permitting the development of day nurseries (other than as home occupations) in Residential areas and areas designated (Deleted-RC-Jul 11/00,E-Sep 2/00) (outlined on Map 8a, 8b and the Generalized Land Use Map and amendments thereto) by development Agreement.
+Policy IP-2 It shall be the intention of City Council to consider permitting the development of day nurseries (other than as home occupations) in areas designated Residential (outlined on Map 10) by development Agreement.

 It shall be the intention of City Council to allow only non-illuminated fascia signs on lands used for day nurseries.